rohitfrd16/day1/README.md

 ## path.join(__dirname, 'public')

 __dirname is an environment variable that tells you the absolute path of the directory containing the currently executing file.

+### Day 2

+I created router for users data and login